massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The buildpack contains an updated version of the [Liberty Profile](https://developer.ibm.com/wasdev/) with the latest fixes and improvements.
 * This version of the buildpack fixes support for the JAVA_OPTS environment variable for passing additional JVM options to the application runtime.
 * It also fixes a problem that prevented deployment of standalone Spring-based Jar applications.
-* It is now possible to generate and download IBM JVM snap traces using the {{site.data.keyword.Bluemix_notm}} UI.
+* It is now possible to generate and download IBM JVM snap traces using the {{site.data.keyword.cloud_notm}} UI.
 See the [Troubleshooting topic](http://www-01.ibm.com/support/knowledgecenter/SSYKE2_7.0.0/com.ibm.java.lnx.70.doc/troubleshooting.html) in the IBM JVM documentation to learn more about the snap traces or other diagnostic information that is generated by the JVM.

 ### July 29, 2014: Updated Liberty Buildpack v1.1-20140725-1341
-* The new version of Liberty’s {{site.data.keyword.Bluemix_notm}} Edition is here!
+* The new version of Liberty’s {{site.data.keyword.cloud_notm}} Edition is here!
-  * With this version of Liberty, there are fixes in addition to new features that allow you to consume {{site.data.keyword.Bluemix_notm}} services more effectively!
+  * With this version of Liberty, there are fixes in addition to new features that allow you to consume {{site.data.keyword.cloud_notm}} services more effectively!
   * With the new CouchDB feature available, the Cloudant® service can now automatically configure it so that a connector object is handily available!
 Parsing through VCAP_SERVICES and providing the ektorp client jars is no longer necessary.
 * The new version of IBM SDK for Java is here!
   * When your applications are pushed again, they use IBM SDK for Java Version 7.1-1.0.
 This comes with a substantial performance upgrade.
 Your application shows better throughput and reduced memory usage.
 See more about the IBM Java SDK [here](http://www-01.ibm.com/support/docview.wss?uid=swg21671466).